smadichetty/DIP_Project/README.md

 For comparing images, the extracted features of the query image are matched against those of the dataset images using Euclidean distance.
 The distance is calculated for each morphological feature, and a feature-wise similarity score is generated.
 Lower distances indicate higher similarity.

+Threshold Comparison:

+The threshold is used to decide if two images are considered similar.
+If the calculated distance between features is less than or equal to 5000, the images are considered "Similar".
+If it's greater than 5000, the images are considered "Not Similar".

 Python Implementation

 def calculate_featurewise_similarity(query_features_dict, dataset_features_dict):